mein0819/Mission-to-Mars/README.md

 ## Project Overview

 The purpose of this project was to build a website showcasing the latest NASA news and images regarding their research into Mars and future missions to the planet.
-The information is scraped using Splinter and Beautiful Soup, stored in a NoSQL database using Mongo and then rendered through Flask using HTML and Bootstrap to create a visually appealing and interactive website.
+The information is scraped using Splinter and Beautiful Soup, stored in a NoSQL database using Mongo and then rendered through Flask using HTML and Bootstrap to create a visually appealing, interactive and responsive website.

 ## Resources